hyxabrod/flutter_fbi/README.md

 5. **Wait For All Features Example** - Using shouldWaitForAllFeatures = true in MultiFeatureBinder (UI waits for all features before updating)
 6. **Concurrent Events Example** - Demonstrates sequential vs concurrent event processing with sync parameter
 7. **DisposableBinderProvider Example** - Automatic lifecycle management for temporary form state
+8. **bindField Example** - Optimized UI updates by listening to specific state fields instead of entire state

 Tests
 -----